A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution: Results

 \section{Results}

-Armed with the analysis tools described above, we studied the structural properties of a subset of barred galaxies at $z > 1$ from the work presented in \citet{LeConte_2025}.
-The study found over 70 barred galaxies via visual classification, and the analysis techniques described here were used to measure the bar properties.
-In the course of these analyses, we have found one galaxy (CEERS-4031) with evidence of the presence of a nuclear disc.

-We thus report here the discovery of the first nuclear disc observed beyond $z = 1$ and having an age of only 4.5 billion years after the Big Bang.
+Armed with the analysis tools described above, we report here the discovery of the first nuclear disc observed beyond $z = 1$, with an age of only 4.5 billion years after the Big Bang.
 The $\log_{10}(M_\star) = 10.75\pm 0.05$ M$_\odot$ galaxy was categorised as a strongly barred galaxy in our study of the bar fraction \citep[e.g.,][]{LeConte_2025}, which used visual classification and ellipse fits to identify a high-redshift sample of barred galaxies and measure their properties.
-This galaxy already stood out in that analysis, as we measured a long bar with length (semi-major axis) $L_{bar} = 5.33$ kpc in a near face-on spiral disc.
+This galaxy already stood out in that analysis, since we measured a long bar with projected length (semi-major axis) $L_{bar} = 5.33 \pm 0.08$ kpc in a near face-on spiral disc.
+However, we note that given the low inclination of the galaxy, the true, deprojected length is not substantially different, although it will naturally be slightly larger.

 Figure \ref{fig1} shows the galaxy in seven NIRCam filters, where a central structure is already discernible; in particular, an elongated structure is seen in the bluest filters (which have better spatial resolution).
 The NIRCam filter wavelength range spans from $1.15 \mu$m to $4.44 \mu$m, corresponding to a rest-frame wavelength of $0.47 \mu$m to $1.80 \mu$m for this galaxy at $z = 1.461$.
 The RGB image, constructed using images from the shorter-wavelength channel, reveals that the ends of the elongated central stellar structure are bluer, indicating younger stellar populations and enhanced star formation.